rnett/kotlin-bootstrap/README.md

 An experimental
 function [`generateGithubWorkflows`](https://rnett.github.io/kotlin-future-testing/release/-kotlin%20-future%20-testing/com.rnett.future.testing/-kotlin-future-testing-extension/generate-github-workflows.html)
 is provided in the extension to generate GitHub workflows to run tests with bootstrap and/or eap versions, on command and/or a schedule.
-It is capable of generating workflows with custom steps and multiple runners, but makes generating the most common setups easy.
-ICE reports will be uploaded as an artifact unless disabled (the `reportICEs` property is set).
+It is capable of generating workflows with custom steps, a set branch, and multiple runners, but makes generating the most common setups easy.
+ICE reports will be uploaded as an artifact unless disabled ( the `reportICEs` property is set).
+The workflow will be manually trigger-able, and can be passed a schedule (the default is weekly).

-Note that it is experimental, so you should manually inspect the generated workflows.
+Note that the generation is experimental, so you should manually inspect the generated workflows.
 They make good starting points if you have a complicated setup.

 Also note that generation is done immediately when generation is called, so if `force` is true it will be re-generated every time the gradle project is loaded.